Did You Know?

 September is Attendance Awareness Month, because absenteeism in the beginning of the school year can predict poor attendance throughout the school year.
 Studies show that students who miss 2-4 days in September were 5 times more likely to be chronically absent than students who were absent fewer than 2 days.
 Parents can support their students by encouraging them to start the year off strong with consistent attendance to set them up for success throughout the rest of the school year.

 If there is something that is preventing your student from attending school, you can reach out to your school’s Child Welfare and Attendance Liaison (CWA).
 Part of their role is to help you overcome obstacles that stand in the way of attendance by troubleshooting issues and connecting you with resources in the community.
 As a district, we value attendance and want to partner with you in getting your students to school.
-If you have any questions or concerns about your child's attendance, please contact your school's CWA, Deborah Tomlin at

 Students are to arrive NO EARLIER than 10 minutes before class starts and are to be picked up promptly after school is dismissed.